 Volkswagen sets out to double U.S. sales

-A worker checking a Volkswagen Golf model on a production line at VW's headquarters and main manufacturing plant in Wolfsburg, northern Germany.
+A worker checking a Volkswagen Golf model on a production line.

 Jeff Horwich: Here in the U.S. the economic recovery still looks kind of touch-and-go.
 But at least one foreign company is doubling down on the United States.
 Volkswagen wants to sell 800,000 cars and trucks a year in the U.S. by 2018.
 That's an ambitious goal: it's more than twice what German automaker sells here today.